PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 One of the advantages of TMM is that the RNA-seq data themselves are not transformed using the TMM normalization procedure.
 This leaves the data free from ambiguity and in its raw form.
 Rather, correction is applied during differential expression testing.
 This is discussed in the following section.

 ## <a href="#differentialExpression" name="differentialExpression">IV.
 Differential expression</a>

+Our overarching goal in this section is gather evidence that a gene is expressed differently between two groups.

+Two important questions for DE testing.

+  - What is the hypothesis we are testing?
+  - How do we quantify the test statistic?

+Calculate the probability of the observed mapped read counts in each of the two sample types of interest.
+There are many similarities between this type of test and the [Fisher's Exact test]({{ site.baseurl }}/primers/statistics/fishers_exact_test/).

 ### Sampling variability